Xinheng-He/pyemma_toy/README.md

-proportion of each state (3states-macrostate_proportion.txt), the position of each macrostate (3-multiple.png), the transition time between states (3-data.csv), the representative structures (3-macro-1-15.pdb and so on), and the representative trajectories (3-macro-1-15.nc and so on, with repeated points due to the toy model).
+proportion of each state (3states-macrostate_proportion.txt), the position of each macrostate (3-multiple.png), the transition time between states (3-data.csv), the representative structures (3-macro-1-0.1.pdb and so on), and the representative trajectories (3-macro-1-0.1.nc and so on).

 To run it, just type python pyemma_hxh.py in your cmd.
 It needs around 10 minutes to run on a normal computer.